The online MBA at UNC Kenan-Flagler Business School places a strong emphasis on engagement and connection.

 “Classes are kept small, no more than 20, so students foster strong connections with their classmates and faculty,” Staats says.
 “They share ideas and gain meaningful insights both inside and outside of the classroom.
 Together these experiences build strong both professional and personal relationships that last long after graduation.”

-Kenan-Flagler OMBAs are required to attend two in-person Summits, quarterly immersive experiences where students meet face to face in major business centers around the world.
+Kenan-Flagler OMBAs have the opportunity to attend in-person Summits, quarterly immersive experiences where students meet face to face in major business centers around the world.

-Most recently, students returned from Helsinki, where they develop global competencies by learning from executives at Nokia, Amcham Finland, MySpeaker and more.
+In September 2019, students returned from Helsinki, where they develop global competencies by learning from executives at Nokia, Amcham Finland, MySpeaker and more.
+Because of the global pandemic, Kenan-Flagler plans to resume Summits in 2021, with the majority held in Chapel Hill, and Vancouver is scheduled for fall 2021.

 “In addition to the course work, students spend a great deal of time creating and strengthening their networks and relationships,” Staats says.
 “Many students plan personal trips together before or after the Summits.”